-Dr. Neal Christensen, our Clinical Director, conducted his dissertation research tracking the success of Outback teens in crisis before and after treatment in the teen therapy program.
-Neal found that students’ average rating upon admission was nearly 30 points outside the mean score for a healthy, normal population, whereas at discharge and for subsequent months thereafter, he found the students’ average scores fell well within the healthy, normal range.
+Our nurturing approach has lead to overwhelming long-term success.
+Through ongoing relationships with after-care programs for troubled teens, referring professionals and families, we have found that our teen therapy program positively impacts our students’ lives all while living up to our reputation of success.
+Dr. Christensen conducted his dissertation research tracking the success of Outback teens in crisis before and after treatment in the teen therapy program.
+Dr. Christensen found that students’ average rating upon admission was nearly 30 points outside the mean score for a healthy, normal population, whereas at discharge and for subsequent months thereafter, he found the students’ average scores fell well within the healthy, normal range.

 Should your child experience a medical emergency, Outback is fully prepared to provide top-of-the-line care.
 Every group has at least one Wilderness First Responder certified field instructor.
-Should an issue arise that is outside the training of our own team members, we have a 24/7 emergency response system that consists of both a designated emergency vehicle, and a well-trained staff that is always within a 30-minute drive of our students.
+Should an issue arise that is outside the training of our own team members, we have a 24/7 emergency response system that consists of both a designated emergency vehicle and a well-trained staff that is always within a 30-minute drive of our students.
 We have also partnered with Life Flight, an air ambulance that is readily available should one of our students need to be airlifted for the 20-minute flight to Provo Hospital, the nearest medical facility.

 There have been no deaths or serious injuries in the history of Outback Therapeutic Expeditions.
 We take exhaustive measures to protect your child from harm.